 Cooking with induction cookware is far more precise, easy and effective than usual stainless steel or non-stick cookware.
 In traditional cooking methods, gas stoves had their ruling time in the kitchen.
 Now, it is time for some change.
 The huge benefits of induction technology has revolutionized our kitchens.

 At the same time, we need to look for cookware compatible with induction cooktops.
-You cannot use ordinary aluminium utensils on them.
+You cannot use ordinary aluminum utensils on them.
 But, if you get an induction cookware, will it be compatible to your gas or electric stove?

 To understand that, you need to know why these cookware are compatible with induction stoves.
 Another question that troubles us is-